 Budgeting for Private AI Growth

-The honest version of a private AI budget has two numbers in it, not one: a small, real starting cost and a growth path that is neither free nor unlimited.
+The honest version of a private AI budget has two numbers in it, not one: a defined, all-in entry cost and a growth path that is neither free nor unlimited.
 Most pitches show you only the first.

-FactoryOS is built to start small and scale deliberately, which makes it easy to budget if you are straight about both ends.
-Plan for the modest floor, plan for the real cost of growth, and keep both in view.
+FactoryOS is built to start at one defined number and scale deliberately, which makes it easy to budget if you are straight about both ends.
+Plan for the entry, plan for the real cost of growth, and keep both in view.

-That figure is a starting point, not a fixed sticker, because you are buying hardware and the software that runs it, not seats.
+The figure covers hardware and the software that runs it, not seats.
 There is no per-user license, so you can put the whole office on your own install and size the hardware to how much work you expect it to carry.

 That discipline matters because AI spend often outruns results.
-Gartner expects at least 30% of generative AI projects to be abandoned after proof of concept by the end of 2025, frequently over unclear business value.1 A modest start that proves itself first is the antidote.
+Gartner expects at least 30% of generative AI projects to be abandoned after proof of concept by the end of 2025, frequently over unclear business value.1 A purchase that proves itself first is the antidote.

 What the Entry Actually Buys